rubengamboa/python-data-science-projects/manuscript/chapter-02.md

 * `sum_pos_ints(10, N=15)`
 * `sum_pos_ints(M=10, N=15)`

 Generally speaking, I prefer the third alternative in this case because it makes it painfully clear what the arguments mean.
-(It would be even better if the arguments had better names, like `n_start` and `n_end`.)
+(It would be even better if the arguments had better names, like `start` and `stop`.)
 In cases where the first argument is almost always relevant but the arguments with default values are rare, I may use either of the first two alternatives, though I favor the second.

 Essentially, that is all there is to defining functions in Python, but there is one remaining concept that can be confusing.
 Variables in one function are completely separate from variables in other functions.
 So just because you defined the variable `sum` in the function `sum_up_to` does not mean that you can use `sum` in any other function.
 In a sense, this variable **belongs to** the function `sum_up_to`, so it doesn't exist outside of this function.